Human Subjects Research Committee

 The College of Wooster’s Human Subjects Research Committee (HSRC), or “Institutional Review Board (IRB)” for federal purposes, is a specially constituted review body established or designated to protect the welfare of human subjects recruited to participate in research studies or assessment projects.

-Any member of the College of Wooster community planning to conduct research using human participants must have that research reviewed and approved by the HSRC.
-Student projects such as Independent Study and other research projects involving human participants must also be reviewed by the committee.
+- Any member of The College of Wooster community planning to conduct research using human participants (including student projects such as Independent Study and other research projects involving human participants.

-Some assessment projects, particularly those that are multi-institutional projects or those where Wooster’s data will be included in published reports or future studies, require review as well.
+- Individuals conducting assessment projects, particularly those that are multi-institutional projects or those where Wooster’s data will be included in published reports or future studies.

-Researchers not affiliated with The College of Wooster conducting primary research with subjects on-campus and anyone analyzing unpublished data collected at the College must seek HSRC approval.
+- Researchers not affiliated with The College of Wooster conducting primary research with subjects on-campus and anyone analyzing unpublished data collected at the College.

 HSRC approval is required before data collection can begin, and in some instances, as a prerequisite to receiving College funding.
 The HSRC cannot approve a proposal after the research project has started.
 Note that any data collected prior to receiving notification that your project has been approved cannot be used.